lesterchan/wp-dbmanager/README.md

 1. Open `wp-content/plugins` Folder
 2. Put: `Folder: wp-dbmanager`
 3. Activate `WP-DBManager` Plugin
-4. Rename `htaccess.txt` to `.htaccess` file in `Folder: wp-content/plugins/wp-dbmanager`
-5. The script will automatically create a folder called `backup-db` in the wp-content folder if that folder is writable.
+4. The script will automatically create a folder called `backup-db` in the wp-content folder if that folder is writable.
 If it is not created, please create the folder and ensure that the folder is writable
-6. Open `Folder: wp-content/backup-db`
+5. Open `Folder: wp-content/backup-db`
-7. If you are on Apache, move the `htaccess.txt` file from `Folder: wp-content/plugins/wp-dbmanager` to `Folder: wp-content/backup-db/.htaccess` if it is not there already
+6. If you are on Apache, move the `htaccess.txt` file from `Folder: wp-content/plugins/wp-dbmanager` to `Folder: wp-content/backup-db/.htaccess` if it is not there already
-8. If you are on IIS, move the `Web.config.txt` file from `Folder: wp-content/plugins/wp-dbmanager` to `Folder: wp-content/backup-db/Web.config` if it is not there already
+7. If you are on IIS, move the `Web.config.txt` file from `Folder: wp-content/plugins/wp-dbmanager` to `Folder: wp-content/backup-db/Web.config` if it is not there already
-9. Move `index.php` file from `Folder: wp-content/plugins/wp-dbmanager` to `Folder: wp-content/backup-db/index.php` if it is not there already
+8. Move `index.php` file from `Folder: wp-content/plugins/wp-dbmanager` to `Folder: wp-content/backup-db/index.php` if it is not there already
-10. Go to `WP-Admin -> Database -> DB Options` to configure the database options
+9. Go to `WP-Admin -> Database -> DB Options` to configure the database options

 ## Upgrading